PaloAltoNetworks/iron-skillet/docs/panos_template_guide.rst

 System configuration settings for dynamic updates and network services (eg. DNS, NTP).

-    + Update schedule settings: Turn on all telemetry settings; recommended dynamic updates schedule for threats, AV, and Wildfire
+    + Update schedule settings
+        * Turn on all telemetry settings
+        * Check every 30 minutes for new threat signatures
+        * Hourly checks for new AV signatures
+        * Check every minute for new Wildfire signatures
+        * Recommended time delays and thresholds for checks and installs
     + Use SNMPv3
     + Set default DNS and NTP values
     + Set timezone to UTC
+    + Provide a standard login banner warning for unauthorized users

 Logging
 -------